1993 Texas Rangers season

-The Texas Rangers 1993 season involved the Rangers finishing 2nd in the American League West with a record of 86 wins and 76 losses.
+The 1993 Texas Rangers season was the 33rd of the Texas Rangers franchise overall, their 22nd in Arlington as the Rangers, and the 22nd and final season at Arlington Stadium before moving to The Ballpark in Arlington.
+The Rangers finished second in the American League West with a record of 86 wins and 76 losses.
 Before the 1993 season, Nolan Ryan announced his retirement, effective at the end of that season.
-It would also be the team's final year at Arlington Stadium before moving to The Ballpark in Arlington.